Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: An Efficient Method for Computing Gravitational Memory

 In a generic metric theory of gravity [Eq.~\eqref{eq:MetricTheoryAction}], the same decomposition is assumed for all gravitational fields,

 where $\bar \sfPsi$ denotes the collection of fields that make up the static background solution.

 The most notable consequences of the Isaacson assumptions for the definition of waves appear in the description of the leading-order equations of motion.
-Writing the generic vacuum equations for the physical metric as $\mathcal{G}_{\mu\nu}[g,\sfPsi]=0$, the parametric separation in scales of variation imply that the leading order is described by two sets of equations in a bivariate expansion that govern dynamics at two distinct scales \cite{Heisenberg:2023prj,Zosso:2024xgy}
+Writing the generic vacuum equations for the physical metric as $\mathcal{G}_{\mu\nu}[g,\sfPsi]=0$, the parametric separation in scales of variation imply that the leading-order is described by two sets of equations in a bivariate expansion that govern dynamics at two distinct scales \cite{Heisenberg:2023prj,Zosso:2024xgy}, as follows

-As before, $\phantom{}_{\mys{(i)}}O$ denotes the $i$th order in the perturbative expansion of the operator.\footnote{Here, we follow \cite{Zosso:2024xgy} and define the second perturbation of the operator $O={}_{\mys{(0)}}O+{}_{\mys{(1)}}O+\frac{1}{2}{}_{\mys{(2)}}O+...$ with an explicit factor of $1/2$, whereas in \cite{Heisenberg:2023prj}, this factor is implicit in the definition of ${}_{\mys{(2)}}O$.} While the first equation naturally describes the propagation of high-frequency gravitational waves, the second equation is the crucial equation of this work that describes the back-reaction of a coarse-grained high-frequency operator onto the background of the spacetime.
+As before, $\phantom{}_{\mys{(i)}}O$ denotes the $i$th order in the perturbative expansion of the operator.\footnote{Here, we follow \cite{Zosso:2024xgy} and define the second perturbation of the operator $O={}_{\mys{(0)}}O+{}_{\mys{(1)}}O+\frac{1}{2}{}_{\mys{(2)}}O+...$ with an explicit factor of $1/2$, whereas in \cite{Heisenberg:2023prj}, this factor is implicit in the definition of ${}_{\mys{(2)}}O$.} While the first equation naturally describes the propagation of high-frequency gravitational waves, the second equation is the crucial equation of this work that describes the backreaction of a coarse-grained high-frequency operator onto the background of the spacetime.
 As such, it can be viewed as defining the energy-momentum carried by wave perturbations of the theory

-We want to stress here that the averaging that naturally appears in the Isaacson approach is a fundamental property of defining the local energy-momentum content of wave-like phenomena, both in the classical and the quantum picture (see also \cite{maggiore2008gravitational}).
+We want to stress here that the averaging that naturally appears in the Isaacson approach is a fundamental property of defining the local energy-momentum content of wavelike phenomena, both in the classical and the quantum picture (see also Ref.~\cite{maggiore2008gravitational}).

-Now, in the asymptotically flat region of a spacetime with a localized source of gravitational waves, Eq.~\eqref{eq:EOMISGR2} precisely corresponds to the displacement memory equation, as shown in \cite{Heisenberg:2023prj}.
+Now, in the asymptotically flat region of a spacetime with a localized source of gravitational waves, Eq.~\eqref{eq:EOMISGR2} precisely corresponds to the displacement memory equation, as shown in Ref.~\cite{Heisenberg:2023prj}.
 In other words, the backreaction of asymptotic waves onto the asymptotic background spacetime that naturally appears in the Isaacson approach signals the existence of displacement memory sources within the radiation.